 Thank you for your interest in working with the Great Books Summer Program.
-While we are not currently accepting applications, please check back soon for more information about Program Assistant postions at Amherst, Stanford, Chicago, Oxford and Dublin for our 2018 season.
+We are now accepting applications for Program Assistants at our programs at Amherst, Stanford, Chicago, Beijing, Oxford and Dublin for our 2018 season.

 Program Assistant Job Description: